 I was being conservative.
 Things like mortgage, utilities, bus transportation and basic groceries I didn’t count but everything else that was not a staple, I counted.
 If I ran low on shampoo and brought a generic bottle on sale then that’s considered a zero day but if I splurged for a name-brand mid range to “fancy pant” shampoo then that’s considered a non-zero day.
 If I stopped by a garage sale and brought a 25 cent chew toy for my dog I would have counted it as a non-zero day.
 That’s because Grace has toys already.

-By the ¾ of the month I began to notice something funny: an overwhelming part of my expenses were spent on food.
+By the ¾ of the month, I began to notice something funny: an overwhelming part of my expenses was spent on food.

 Non-food related expense: